cloud-design-patterns-journey/docs/docs/labs/security.md

 A service account provides an identity for processes that run in a Pod.
 With this identity we will be able to run the application within the cluster.

-1. Get all the service accounts in the lab-security namespace.
+1. Get all the service accounts in the lab-security-${INITIALS} namespace.

         $ kubectl get serviceaccounts
         NAME                   SECRETS   AGE
-        lab-security                1         43m
+        lab-security-ns                1         43m
         vault                  1         34m
         vault-agent-injector   1         34m

-2. Create a Kubernetes service account named `internal-app` in the lab-security namespace.
+2. Create a Kubernetes service account named `internal-app` in the `lab-security-${INITIALS}` namespace.

         $ kubectl create sa internal-app